The roadmap for Product/Market Fit… maybe

 - Enduring: Will they still be paying(-it-forward) a year from now?

-A lot of people read that article, then said they wish they had read in before at [insert name of failed startup], because it would have saved them two years of heartache and wasted effort.
+A lot of people read that article, then said they wish they had read it before they wasted two years of their life (and savings and heartache) building [insert name of failed startup].
 Don’t be one of those people.

-You might think it’s infeasible to analyze these questions, because the research is impossible or the idea is too new to apply data of the past..
+You might think it infeasible to answer these questions, because the research is impossible or the idea is so new that existing data and trends are irrelevant.
 However, as you’ll see in the article, you can do it using Fermi Estimation—a technique useful not only in market analysis but for ROI, probabilities, and decisions.

 Even better than having a great business model is to have a great strategy.
-Maybe that too much to ask for in the early days; it is certainly impossible if you lack vision3.
-Still, it’s never too early to be asking yourself how to leverage your strengths to build products that are great and differentiated despite your weaknesses.
-It’s also never too early to write down your assumptions and decisions, to ensure they are at least self-consistent if not self-reinforcing, so that when contrary evidence appears, you can notice that, and react methodically.
+Not a twenty-page document, but a one-pager that conforms to the guidelines in that article, explaining “how we will win.”
+It’s never too early to be asking yourself how to leverage your strengths to build products that are great and differentiated despite your weaknesses.
+It’s never too early to write down your assumptions and decisions, to ensure they are at least self-consistent if not self-reinforcing, so that when contrary evidence appears, you can notice that, and react methodically.

-If a full strategy is too much, at least create a theory of where your product will fit in the customer’s Needs Stack, and pick a few tactics for navigating the fact that the future is unpredictable, and decide how you will generate “Love” and “Utility” types of Willingness-to-Pay.
-All three of these are fun, accessible, strategic, and they work in practice.
+To generate tangible strategic ideas for your business model or strategy—explaining “how we will win”—consider creating a theory of where your product will fit in the customer’s Needs Stack, pick a few of these tactics for navigating the fact that the future is unpredictable, and decide how you will generate “Love” and “Utility” types of Willingness-to-Pay.
+All of these are fun, accessible, strategic, and they work in practice.

 Once you get someone on the phone, how do you interview them in a way that maximizes learning and leads to a specific theory that you can execute on, from your unique winning advantage to pricing?

 The customer validation system I’ve developed is the Iterative-Hypothesis customer development method.
-Fifteen years ago it invalidated a startup idea that I thought was good, and then validated the startup idea that was WP Engine—now a unicorn.
+This provides you with goals that you achieve using interviews, how to create the hypotheses that will drive your business model, and how to write questions that maximize learning.
+15 years ago it invalidated a startup idea that I thought was good, and then validated the startup idea that became WP Engine—now a unicorn.

-If it’s too hard to get formal interviews, anything is better than nothing.
-Buy ads for a landing page with web-chat, and talk to the people who arrive.
+Another technique is to buy ads for a landing page with an email sign-up form and web-chat, and talk to the people who arrive.
 Ask what they’re looking for, what they need it for, why are they looking for it right now, how they found you, and what else they’re considering.
-If it goes well, ask them to hop on the phone and run the full method above.
-Another example: Go to an event where your target customers are, walk the halls, and interview everyone all day long.
-People like talking about themselves.
+When it goes well, ask them to hop on the phone and run the full method above.

 Find and talk to the customers; they’re the only ones with the answers.